suhaotian/xior/README.md

 - How to upload files?
 Use `FormData`
 - How to show upload progress like axios?
 Doesn't support.
 - What about response of `'stream' | 'document' | 'arraybuffer' | 'blob'` ?
 Use `responseType: 'stream' | 'document' | 'arraybuffer' | 'blob'`, will return original `{ response }`
+- How to support old browser? use polyfill, check `src/tests/polyfill.test.ts`
 - More: Anything else? create new issues let me know!

+### Why use xior?

+Xior based on `fetch`, and here are some reasons **why `fetch` instead of `axios`**:

+- Built in to node and the browser
+- Edge compatible
+- Next.js extends the native fetch to [support caching and revalidating](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating)

+Why don't just use `fetch`?

+Yeah, you can.
+But xior's API similiar with axios, it's more make sense than the original `fetch`.